CIS700-Procedural-Graphics/Project3-LSystems/README.md

 I rewrote the turtle class so that the turtle had a local forward, up, and left axes.
 This allowed me to create the symmetric effect of the tree.

 In addition to operations for `[` and `]`, I invented the operations:

-	'&' : rotate the turtle along its forward vector (main trunk) '$' : rotate the turtle along its up vector (trunk bending), '%' : rotate the turtle along its up vector (trunk bending), 'X' : draw a branch if iteration ends
+1. '&' : rotate the turtle along its forward vector (main trunk)
+2. '$' : rotate the turtle along its up vector (trunk bending)
+3. '%' : rotate the turtle along its up vector (trunk bending)
+4. 'X' : draw a branch if iteration ends
-	'A' : draw a branch if iteration ends
+5. 'A' : draw a branch if iteration ends
-    'S' : make a bright-colored leaf
+6. 'S' : make a bright-colored leaf
-    'D' : make a dark-colored leaf
+7. 'D' : make a dark-colored leaf

 ## Interactivity

 Aspects of my demo that is interactive:

 1. the axiom
 2. number of iterations
 3. the angle of rotation of the turtle (branches only)